 Some factors contributing to the current decreased risk levels include:

-While a recent system brought a widespread snowpack to the region, low snow water equivalent and below normal precipitation throughout the local area and the headwater areas in Minnesota and Wisconsin will result in a lower-end flood risk at this time.
+No snow on the ground and below normal precipitation throughout the local area and the headwater areas in Minnesota and Wisconsin.

 Through the spring, impacts from these factors are expected to change.
-One of the biggest factors that will drive the flood threat this spring will be the spring precipitation that we receive, whether it be from rain or snow.
-This, combined with frozen grounds can lead to issues down the road, but current conditions do not favor a higher risk.
-Best to continue to monitor for any changes through the coming weeks.
+One of the biggest factors that will drive any flood threat will be spring precipitation that we receive in the coming months, whether it be from rain or snow.

 Many factors are considered when determining the overall flood risk for the upcoming spring season.
 The combination of these influences factor into the final determination.
 These factors are discussed in detail in the next few tabs and also in the Statistical Hydrological Outlook linked below.